mathiskakal/moonshot/documents/rexmax-specifications.md

 ## Technology Stack

-First question that I asked myself: are there no code/low code tools fit for the task and that could accelerate development without compromising on features?
+The first question that I asked myself: are there no code/low code tools fit for the task and that could accelerate development without compromising on features?

 Here are some of the low-code/no-code frameworks/stacks I considered.